ITRN/GCP 504: Microeconomics and Trade Policy

 Course Description

-This course provides an introduction to microeconomics and international trade for the International Commerce and Policy student.
+This course provides an introduction to microeconomics and international trade.
 In the first part of the course, our main objective is to understand the basic principles of the market system underlying local, national, and international economies.
 Here we will assess both the desirable properties and the limitations of the market system, as well as the appropriate potential roles of government.
 In the second part of the course, our main objective is to understand the forces behind international trade.
 Here we will assess the main causes of international trade, their effects, the analysis of trade policies, and the institutions of international trade.

 Learning Outcomes